Over-squashing in Spatiotemporal Graph Neural Networks: Information propagation and over-squashing in STGNNs

-\begin{restatable}{proposition}{tempsqu} Let \( \rmR \in \sR^{T \times T} \) be a real, lower-triangular, Toeplitz band matrix with lower bandwidth \( P - 1 \), i.e., with \( \left(\rmR\right)_{ij} = r_{i-j} \) for \( 0 \le i-j < P \), and $P\geq 2$, $r_1\neq 0$, and $r_0\neq 0$.
-Then for any $i>j$ we have $\left|\frac{\left(\rmR^l\right)_{j0}}{\left(\rmR^l\right)_{i0}}\right| \rightarrow 0$ as $l\rightarrow \infty$.
-In fact $\left|\frac{\left(\rmR^l\right)_{j0}}{\left(\rmR^l\right)_{i0}}\right| = \mathcal{O}(l^{-(i-j)})$.
-Informally, this means that the final token receives considerably more influence from tokens positioned earlier. \end{restatable} Proof provided in \appref{app:mptcn_proof}. \autoref{thm:tempsqu} reveals a critical insight: \textbf{causal convolutions progressively diminish sensitivity to recent information while amplifying the influence of temporally distant inputs}.
-This creates a form of temporal over-squashing that inverts the pattern observed in \glspl{mpnn}, where distant nodes suffer from reduced influence \citep{alon2021bottleneck}.
-When a model's receptive field exceeds the sequence length, i.e., $(P-1)L_{\mathsf{T}} \gg T$, the earliest time step exerts disproportionate influence on the final output compared to any intermediate time step, mirroring the recently investigated \textit{attention sink} effect in Transformers \citep{xiao2023efficient, barbero2024transformers}, as shown in \autoref{fig:temporal-oversquashing}~(a.2).
+When a model's receptive field exceeds the sequence length, i.e., $(P-1)L_{\mathsf{T}} \gg T$, the earliest time step exerts disproportionate influence on the final output compared to any intermediate time step, mirroring the recently investigated \textit{attention sink} effect in Transformers \citep{xiao2023efficient, barbero2024transformers}.
 This behavior directly undermines the locality bias that causal convolutions are designed to enforce, particularly in time series applications, where recent observations typically carry greater relevance.
 To achieve a more balanced receptive field that preserves local information while incorporating broader context, we can act by modifying $\rmR$, effectively implementing \emph{temporal graph rewiring} analogous to techniques used to address over-squashing in \glspl{mpnn} \citep{topping2022understanding, di_giovanni2023over}.